What is Constipation?

 Increased Fluid intake:

 The importance of hydration and fluid intake cannot be emphasized enough.
 Water intake helps keeps the stools soft and helps them move along faster along the bowels.
 One needs to take at least three liters of water per day to prevent constipation.
 There are many ways to stay hydrated.
 You can take the water in the form of juices, slushies, smoothies, lemonades, or pure simple water.
+This is the treatment of constipation at home!

 The simplest form of exercise that will help relieve constipation is walking.
 How does that work?
 Walking makes your gut (intestines) move as your body needs more nutrients, food moves along faster through the gut.